GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

 \*\* for larger LLM's i.e. 70B+ parameter

-Enabling [GCE Fuse parallel downloads](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#parallel-download) can also improve model weight downloading time to the container image.
+Enabling [GCS Fuse parallel downloads](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver#parallel-download) can also improve model weight downloading time to the container image.
 To maximize the performance of this capability it is recommended to also provision [Local SSDs](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd) for your nodes.

 The combination of container image pulling and model weight loading options are intended to be flexible based on the use case and requirements.
 In this guide, we provide different options to help you observe the differences in each method.

-The mode of inferencing also will be a factor when determining the appropriate startup and model loading choices.
+The mode of inference also will be a factor when determining the appropriate startup and model loading choices.

-## Types of inferencing

-Batch inference and real-time inference are two distinct approaches to generating predictions from machine learning models.
+## LLM Inference

+With your LLM efficiently deployed and optimized for startup and model loading, the next crucial step is performing inference.
+This involves using your model to generate predictions or responses based on input data.

+### LLM Inference Modes

+vLLM supports two inference modes:

+- Batch Inference
+- Real-time Inference

 They differ primarily in how data is processed and how quickly predictions are delivered.

-### Batch Inference
+#### Batch Inference

 - **Data Processing:** Processes data in batches or groups.
 Predictions are generated for multiple input samples at once.
 - **Latency:** Higher latency (time taken to generate predictions) as it involves processing a batch of data.